Clinical trials & research

 What are the benefits of participating in clinical research?

-• To access new treatments for yourself or your dependents
+• Access new treatments for yourself or your dependents

-• To take an active role in your health and the health of others
+• Take an active role in your health

-• To receive additional care and advice from healthcare professionals
+• Receive additional care and advice from healthcare professionals

-• To learn more about any existing conditions you or your dependents may have
+• Learn more about any existing conditions you or your dependents may have

 How do I participate in clinical research?